Can IT Die? A Deep Dive Into Pennywise's Powers — & Weaknesses

 When it comes to efficient and reliable package delivery, USPS has nothing on IT, who can send a balloon, containing anything IT desires, over to any location, just like that.
 After all, what kind of clown would Pennywise be without clown props?

-In the 1990 IT mini-series, IT’s balloons are multi-coloured.
+In the 1990 IT mini-series, IT’s balloons are multi-colored.
 Bill Skarsgard’s clown only carries red balloons.
 Sometimes they contain blood, sometimes they carry switchblades.

 As the saying goes, life is like a balloon from Pennywise, you never know what you’re going to get.